Jiff21/qa/README.md

 export RECOVERY_PHONE='555-555-5555'

 ```

 ###### Service Account Authentication and Identity Aware Proxy (Optional)
 If your development environment is protected by IAP, there is a setup for a service account and a chrome that loads an extension that adds Bearer tokens to the header.
 Follow [mod_header utility setup](utilities/oauth) instructions.
 Then change browser imports in the feature/environment.py files for analytics and functional to ```from qa.functional.features.auth_browser import Browser```.
-This is currently only supported for python 2, so you will need to run all the python 3 install in pytwo_env and start running these tests in that virtualenv as well.
 ```
+pip3 install -U -r qa/utilities/oauth/requirements.txt
 export CLIENT_ID='########-ksdbjsdkg3893gsbdoi-apps.googleusercontent.com'
 export GOOGLE_APPLICATION_CREDENTIALS='path/to/json_token.json'
 ```

 ## Running Tests
-Instructions for running tests can be found in their individual README.md files.
+Instructions for running tests individually can be found in their respective README.md files.
 * [End-to-End](/functional#running-tests)
 * [Visual](/visual#running-tests)
 * [Analytics](/analytics#running-tests)